 - You can view this prepared data on the Desktop.
 And also, you can create reports using this data.

 - Share your data by publishing it to the server and allowing others within the organization to slice and dice it.
 You can also schedule, manage, and monitor the data flows across the organization.

 The three most important things that make a business intelligence tool stand out are security, ease of use, and connection to many data sources.
 Tableau has all three qualities and many more.
 The following are some of them.

 - With the click of a mouse, it connects with a wide variety of data sources hassle-free.

 - It supports all kinds of charts that are useful for business decisions.

 - Easy for non-technical users to create a visualization.
 Simply selecting the required chart from the Show Me window will generate the chart for you.
 Or, drag and drop fields to Rows and Columns shelves.

-- Tableau supports both live and in-house data, and in this tutorial, you will learn all of it.
+- Tableau supports live and in-house data; this tutorial will teach you everything.

 - It has trends, statistical summaries, and forecasts to understand the patterns in your data.

 - You can seamlessly share your work and reports across the organization or worldwide.